-Quick Takeaway: If you want to earn Avios at a higher rate and you spend at least £10k a year (to trigger the Companion Voucher), you might earn more on the Premium Plus card, but if you'll only use the card for everyday spending and you spend less than £50k a year on the card then the free card is likely to be a better deal.
+Quick Takeaway: If you want to earn Avios at a higher rate and you spend at least £10k a year (to trigger the Companion Voucher), you might earn higher rewards on the Premium Plus card, but if you'll only use the card for everyday spending and you spend less than £50k a year on the card then the free card is likely to be a better deal.

-British Airways American Express card vs Platinum Cashback Credit Card by American Express
+BA Amex card vs Platinum Cashback Everyday Credit Card by Amex

-The Platinum Cashback Credit Card by American Express is one of our favourite cashback rewards cards for those seeking an easy and flexible rewards program.
-Cardholders earn an ongoing rewards rate between 1% and 1.25% on all purchases (with a higher initial cashback rate of 5%).
-The annual fee is relatively low and annual rewards are not capped.
+The Platinum Cashback Everyday Credit Card by American Express is one of our favourite cashback rewards cards for those seeking an easy and flexible rewards program on a free card.
+Cardholders earn an ongoing rewards rate between 0.5% and 1% on all purchases (with a higher initial cashback rate of 5%).
+There's no annual fee and annual rewards are not capped.

 Quick Takeaway: Frequent BA flyers who are savvy Avios users may well extract higher rewards from the British Airways Amex, especially by putting the Companion Voucher to good use.
-Individuals who would rather not actively manage a rewards program may value the simplicity of Amex's cashback rewards program, despite the lower rewards.
+Individuals who would rather not actively manage a rewards program may value the simplicity of Amex's cashback rewards program, despite the lower potential rewards.